 As we approach the 2017 polls, I urge Kenyans to adopt a Dida like approach to problems bedeviling the country and elect leaders, not because they belong to ‘our clan’ but because of their vision for this great country.

 A similar request to the sprawling sultanates in my region – North Eastern Kenya, please spare us your high handedness and allow us to elect the best candidate rather than imposing on us politically correct novices that may ultimately vow allegiance only to the very elders that select him today and fail to serve in the interest of the public when he assumes office, after all, there are many Dida’s, the good leaders we may never have, out there locked out by your myopic selection criteria.

-The Writer is a concerned resident of North Eastern Kenya.
-He can be reached at email@example.com
+The writer is a political analyst and a resident of North Eastern Kenya.
+He can be reached at email@example.com.

 The views expressed here are his own and do not necessarily reflect those of Nep Journal.
 Send your articles to firstname.lastname@example.org